mtacker/snowflake-demo/02_github_actions_setup.md

 <img src="./.images/github_gh.png" alt="Alt Text" style="width:75%; height:auto;">

 Two things just happened:
-- Your github personal access token is now securely stored locally
+- Your github personal access token is now securely stored locally for command line authenticaion when updating secrets.
-- Your ```.env``` secrets should now be added to your github repository
+- Your ```.env``` secrets should now be added to your github repository [^6]
-From now on, running ```gh secret set -f - < .env``` will simply update your github secrets without requiring the PAT.

 Verify your secrets were added to the repository:
 <img src="./.images/gh_secrets.png" alt="Alt Text" style="width:50%; height:auto;">

-## Step 6: Lastly, configure your Snowflake accounts to be able to connect to Github
-- Using either VS Code or a Snowflake worksheet [run this code](03_build_snowflake_local_repo.sql) in each Snowflake account to build your local repository.

 ## You are now enabled to deploy CI/CD (DML/DDL) changes to multiple Snowflake accounts!
 - Commits, say to your "DEV" branch, will now apply changes to you "DEV" Snowflake account (and QA/PRD etc)